Skip to content

 More Info

-The extension leverages the language server protocol to provide features such as autocomplete, syntax coloring, hover, Go to definition, as well as diagnostic features for Easytrieve code and its macros.
-The Easytrieve VS Code extension connects to the mainframe using the Zowe z/OSMF profile to perform a number of operations such as JCL submission, retrieving the macros used in an Easytrieve program and storing them locally on your PC.
+The extension leverages the language server protocol to provide features such as autocomplete, syntax coloring, hover, and Go to definition, as well as diagnostic features for Easytrieve code and its macros.
+The Easytrieve Language Support extension enables you to connect to the mainframe using a Zowe zosmf profile to submit jobs, and retrieve macros used in an Easytrieve program and store them locally on your PC.

-The extension also has the capability to generate JCLs to wrap around your Easytrieve program to execute on Mainframe.
+The extension also has the capability to generate JCL files to wrap around your Easytrieve program to execute your program on the Mainframe.

-Easytrieve Language Support recognizes files with the extension .ezt as Easytrieve files, .mac for Easytrieve macros and .def for option table definition.
+Easytrieve Language Support recognizes files with the extension .ezt as Easytrieve files, .mac as Easytrieve macros and .def as option table definitions.

 For a high level overview of the Easytrieve Visual Studio Code Extension as well as instructional videos about how to use many functionalities of the extension, see Broadcom’s Educate YouTube channel.